rakshixh/Codefresh-GitOps-for-ArgoCD-Certification/.github/CONTRIBUTING.md

 <h2>📝 Contributing to the repository</h2>

-- cloning the repository (repo)
+- Cloning the Repository (repo)
-- making your changes
+- Making your Changes
-- opening a pull request
+- Opening a Pull Request

 ### Cloning the Repository